hisubram/mobilefoundation/alerts.md

 {:screen: .screen}

 # Set up alerts
-{: #setting_up_alerts}
+{: #set_up_alerts}

-Mobile Analytics provides the alerts feature, which allows you to define alerts to monitor your applications.
-You can configure thresholds, which if exceeded, trigger alerts to notify the Mobile Analytics console monitor.
-The triggered alerts can be visualized on the console, or the alerts can be handled by a custom webhook.
-This feature provides the means for detecting application log errors and application crashes from server log errors.
-Reactive thresholds and alerts keep you from having to sift through your logs data.
+Mobile Analytics provides the Alerts feature, which allows you to define alerts to monitor your applications.
+You can configure thresholds, which if exceeded triggers alerts to notify the Mobile Analytics console monitor.
+The triggered alerts can be visualized on the console or can be configured to be relayed to a custom webhook for appropriate handling.

+This feature provides the means for detecting and alerting threshold breaches observed over application error logs, application crashes and network transactions.
+Reactive thresholds and alerts bring agility in responses to application performance conditions without having to continuously monitor the corresponding views / charts.

+This feature is in BETA.
+{: note}

+The following sections detail the creation, management of alerts and their viewing on the Mobile Analytics console.

-## Creating an alert definition for application logs
+## Creating an alert definition for Application Logs (App Logs)
 {: #creating_alert_def}

-You can create an alert definition that is based on application logs.
+You can create an alert definition that is based on App Logs.
+For example if you wish to monitor your application logs every 5 minutes to check if your application of a specific version has logged errors more than three times then here is how you can go about setting this up.

-In this example, you use application's log data to create an alert definition.
-Alert condition is checked in all application logs, which were received in the last 5 minutes, and continues to check every 5 minutes, until the alert definition is disabled or deleted.
-An alert is triggered for each device that sends three or more application error logs with the same application name and version.

 1. In the Mobile Analytics console, click **Definitions** to go to the alert definitions page.
 2. Click **Create Alert**.